alex-ong/NESTrisOCR/README.md

 `{'lines': '000', 'score', '000120', 'level', '00'}`

+If you are in a menu, it will more likely output

+`{'lines': None, 'score', None, 'level', None}`

 It will output via TCP to port 3338 by default.
+THis is to connect to other applications that actually use the data.